 Giovanna Fregni is an experienced jeweller and metalsmith with a PhD in archaeological metals.
 She wrote her thesis on metalsmithing tools in the British Bronze Age.

-Ford Hallam is a goldsmith who is also trained in the Japanese metalworking tradition.
-He also teaches and restores and replicates ancient Japanese metalwork artefacts.
+Ford Hallam was a goldsmith who trained in the Japanese metalworking tradition.
+He also taught and restored and replicated ancient Japanese metalwork artefacts.
+Sadly, Ford died in 2024, but his work with us lives on.
+My personal tribute to Ford can be found HERE.

 Jackie Harold is a silversmith who trained at the Birmingham School of Jewellery.
-She is making a replica of one of the Leekfrith Iron Age torcs.
+She made a replica of one of the Leekfrith Iron Age torcs.

 Michael Lloyd is a silversmith who specialises in chasing.
 Michael trained at the Birmingham School of Jewellery and has used refined Scottish gold in his work.

-Tess Maching is an archaeologist and archaeological researcher who has worked as a field archaeologist, prehistoric pottery specialist and used to have a research project looking at 17th century fortifications in the Caribbean.
-She also makes archaeological artefacts in chocolate.
+Tess Machling is an archaeologist and archaeological researcher who has worked as a field archaeologist, prehistoric pottery specialist and for several years ran a research project looking at 17th century fortifications in the Caribbean.

-Sally Pointer is a heritage educator who trained in archaeology, ran an education gallery for the National Museum of Wales and now Sally and her partner Gareth Risborough, run their own business making replicas and costume for museums, re-enactment and the media.
+Sally Pointer is a heritage educator who trained in archaeology, ran an education gallery for the National Museum of Wales and Sally runs her own business making replicas and costume for museums, re-enactment and the media.

 Gareth Risborough was an experienced re-enactor and living history specialist.
 He was a metalworker and has made items for Stonehenge and for other museums worldwide.
 Sadly, Gareth died in 2021, but his knowledge lives on.